 Brandyn earned her bachelor's degree in Elementary Education from Grove City College, with a concentration in math and science.
 She taught high school science (i.e. biology, chemistry, physics and physical science) and loves to inspire children to revel in the intricacies of nature.
-She is currently earning her master's degree from the University of Washington in Library and Information Science.
-She is passionate about empowering Magnolia staff through knowledge creation and management strategies, so that many children can experience the transformative power of play-based forest school learning.
+She holds a master's degree from the University of Washington in Library and Information Science.
+She is passionate about empowering Magnolia staff through knowledge creation and management strategies so that many children can experience the transformative power of play-based forest school learning.

 Brandyn believes that all children are innately artists, initiators of originality, and is dedicated to fostering this in their very first experiences at school.
 She has an extensive background in early childhood dance education and was the Artistic Director at Aspire Academy of Expressive Arts in Sequim prior to moving to Kitsap County.
 When inspiring children to dance, sing, and make music in forest school, she draws on her certification in American Ballet Theatre’s® National Training Curriculum, Music Together™, and the Brain Dance Method.

 Brandyn is the mother of three children, ages 15, 12, and 10.
 She is championed by her husband of 17 years, a well-loved high school teacher in Kingston.

 Jenny holds a Masters in Early Childhood and Curriculum and Instruction from Concordia University and a BFA in Art Education (PreK-12) from Baylor University.
 She began her teaching career 27 years ago in a small Arkansas town and has since taught ages preschool-college in Arkansas, Texas, and Washington States.